ldeveloperl1985/angular-app-auth-demo/README.md

 ## Configuration

 1. Use Gluu Admin UI oxTrust to create OP Client.
-Go to `OpenID Connect > Clients > + Add Client` [![client-config.png](client-config.png)](client-config.png)
+Go to `OpenID Connect > Clients > + Add Client` Set `Authnetication method for the Token endpoint : none` because there is no facility in appauth-js to handle this.
+   [![client-config.png](client-config.png)](client-config.png)

 1. Use [environment.ts](https://github.com/ldeveloperl1985/angular-app-auth-demo/blob/master/src/environments/environment.ts) for OP Server and Client configuration in Angular App.